Main content

 NNELS' collection is owned and sustained by Canadian public libraries.
 NNELS also works with International partners, libraries, readers, and publishers (particularly Canadian ones) to make books in accessible formats available to anyone in Canada who has a print disability.
 Simply put, a print disability is a learning, physical or visual disability that prevents a person from reading conventional print.

-• a severe or total impairment of sight, hearing, or the inability to focus or move one’s eyes
+1. Severe or total impairment of sight or the inability to focus or move one’s eyes;

-• the inability to hold or manipulate a book
+2. The inability to hold or manipulate a book; or

-Numbers from Statistics Canada suggest that about 10% of Canadians have a print disability, which limits people’s ability to read in a traditional print format.
+Statistics Canada suggests that about 10% of Canadians have a print disability, which limits their ability to read in a traditional print format.
 Many people who do not currently have a print disability will have one in the future.

 NNELS is fully funded and supported by the provincial governments of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Northwest Territories, Nunavut, and Yukon.
 The service provider for NNELS is the British Columbia Libraries Cooperative, a non-profit Community Services organization which is a service provider to libraries and library-related organizations throughout Canada.